maccman/bowline/README.txt

 Bowline supports ActiveRecord and the Sqlite3 database.
 The packaging for distributing databases is still in development though.
-Bowline also has a LocalModel class for models held in memory.
+You can use the SuperModel gem (http://github.com/maccman/supermodel) for models held in memory.

 = WINDOWS